lbd1607/qrcodes/README.md

 ## Step 2: Add the QR Code Field to the Prisma Model

-Before we start using Blitz to create forms, we need to create a Prisma model and generate the model folders.
+Before we start using Blitz to create forms, we need to add a field for the QR code URL to our Prisma model and migrate the database.

 Go to **db** and open `schema.Prisma`.

-For this tutorial, we'll create a simple blog model that contains a `qrcode` string for the user input later.
-Add the following field to your model:
+Add a field for the QR code URL to your model:

 ```javascript
 qrcode    String?